fabianafarias/agenda/README.md

-# agenda

-Construindo uma agenda com Django
+# Building an schedule with Django